FrangakisLab/mcm-cryoet/README.md

 <img src="https://user-images.githubusercontent.com/6641113/224759832-2812e8de-c21c-4d62-a2af-fce798b3bc3d.gif" alt="Movie mcm_close.py"/>
 </p>

 Existing hand segmentations in EM/MRC-Format can be smoothed and filled in using [mcm_close.py](#mcm_close).
 The tool is conceptually similar to binary morphological closing and gauss filtering, but should yield better results with close to no parameter tuning.
-The program diffuses the input signal depending on the local image gradient and local mean curvature.
+The program diffuses the input signal depending on the local image gradient (adjust strength with `-a`/`--alpha`) and local mean curvature (adjust strength with `-b`/`--beta`).

-The volume shown above was a binary segmemtation of size 900 x 700 x 250.
+The volume shown above is a binary segmemtation of size 900 x 700 x 250.
 The movie was generated using the following parameters (replace ITERNUM with the iteration number of your choice).
 The `--binary` option ensures rescaling to data range of [0 1] after diffusion.

 ```shell
 # Run mcm_close for ITERNUM iterations.